 On the streets, methamphetamine pills can go by different names depending on the region and the dealer.
 Some common street names for meth pills include “speed,” “crystal,” “crank,” “ice,” and “glass.”
 Visually, meth pills can vary in appearance.

-Regardless of its form, use of methamphetamine poses severe dangers, and efforts to reduce its use and provide support for people with meth addiction.
+Regardless of its form, the use of meth poses severe dangers, and efforts to reduce its use and provide support for people with meth addiction.

 Recognizing different forms, colors, and types of methamphetamines is important for better treatment options.
 Here’s what this article covers:

-The variations in the color of methamphetamine typically arise from differences in the production process and the purity of the product.
+The variations in the color of meth typically arise from differences in the production process and the purity of the product.
 Here’s a brief overview of the different colors of meth:

-The methods used to package methamphetamine are designed to make the drug convenient to carry and difficult to detect.
+The methods used to package meth are designed to make the drug convenient to carry and difficult to detect.
 Detailed below are some common meth packaging techniques:

 Meth can be tightly wrapped in aluminum foil, which helps to conceal the drug and protect it from moisture and air.
 This method of use is popular because foil is readily available, inexpensive, and easy to handle.

-Prescription bottles are also sometimes used to package methamphetamine, especially when dealers want to disguise the drug as a legitimate medication.
+Prescription bottles are also sometimes used to package meth, especially when dealers want to disguise the drug as a legitimate medication.

 Pipes and needles are commonly associated with meth use.
 Pipes, usually made of glass, are used to smoke meth, allowing the user to inhale the drug’s fumes.
 Needles, or syringes, are used for injecting meth directly into the bloodstream.